 4.6 The ceSO2 SCD as a function of the decrease of the amount of daily means amount above the plume limit.
 Data of Tungurahua and Nevado del Ruiz.
 33 4.7 Scan with a contaminated reference spectrum from April 2011.
 From Warnach (2015) 34 4.8 The possibility of contamination relatively to all not contaminated data recorded at the same time as a function of the day time.
 The data are taken from the Nevado del Ruiz volcano 36 4.9 Visualization of the contamination of the plume.
 Due to a lack of wind the old plume sinks down an accumulates above the instrument.
-The light path trough the old plume is longer when recording the reference 07 4 10 $v{i} = v{i}$ spectra (orange) 37 Visualization of possible scenarios for contamination $\ldots \ldots \ldots$.
-The strength of contamination as function of the mean SO 2 column density (daily mean) of the day before.
+The light path trough the old plume is longer when recording the reference 07 4 10 spectra (orange). \ldots \ldots \ldots \ldots \ldots \ldots \ldots 37 4.10 4.11 The strength of contamination as function of the mean SO_2 column density (daily mean) of the day before.
 Data from Tungurahua and 37 Nevado Del Ruiz 38 5.1 Histogram of BrO error, shown for all instruments considered in this thesis.
 42 5.2 Wavelength shift over the time.
 The shift is shown for six NOVAC- instruments from Tungurahua.
 The red and yellow dots show the running mean over 20 days.
 Red line indicates a temperature inde- 5.3 pendent long term polynomial.
-Source: Warnach (2015) The BrO error as a function of the temporal difference shown for the 45 5.4 Pillate instrument from Tungurahua (2008-2009) 46 5.5 tion of the temporal difference between plume and reference measuring.
-The BrO measurement error as a function of the temporal difference 47 0.0 in days between the reference and the plume is shown for each of the individual instruments at Tungurahua and Nevado del Ruiz 49 5.6 The BrO measurement error as a function of the difference of day- time between the reference and the plume is shown for each of the 49 individual instruments at Tungurahua and Nevado del Ruiz 50 5.7 The BrO measurement error as a function of the difference of tem- perature between the reference and the plume is shown for each of the individual instruments at Tungurahua and Nevado del Ruiz 52 5.8 Short term wavelength as a function of the instrument temperature for Pillate 1.
-The coloring of the scatter points indicate the temporal methods are a state of the scatter points indicate the temporal evolvement. (a) initial period prior to January 2010 (b) after 2010.
-Source: Warnach (2015).
+Source: Warnach (2015) The BrO error as a function of the temporal difference shown for the 45 5.4 Pillate instrument from Tungurahua (2008-2009) 46 55 tion of the temporal difference between plume and reference measuring.
+The BrO measurement error as a function of the temporal difference 47 0.0 in days between the reference and the plume is shown for each of the individual instruments at Tungurahua and Nevada dal Ruiz 40 5.6 The BrO measurement error as a function of the difference of day- time between the reference and the plume is shown for each of the 49 individual instruments at Tungurahua and Nevado del Ruiz 50 5.7 The BrO measurement error as a function of the difference of tem- the individual instruments at Tungurahua and Nevado del Ruiz 52 5.8 Short term wavelength as a function of the instrument temperature for Pillate 1.
+The coloring of the scatter points indicate the temporal methods are a state of the scatter points indicate the temporal Source: Warnach (2015).
 54 5.9 The BrO measurement error as a function of the difference of colour index between the reference and the plume is shown for each of the J 1 individual instruments at Tungurahua and Nevado del Ruiz 55